If you want to share cookies with your dog, read this guide – can dogs eat oatmeal cookies. It will tell you what you need to know.

 The dangerous thing about iced oatmeal cookies is how much sugar they have.
 The icing adds even more calories and sugar to the cookie.

-Even though your dog might not get sick right away from iced oatmeal cookies, it’s best to not share this treat with your pup.
+Even though your dog might not get sick right away from iced oatmeal cookies, it’s best not to share this treat with your pup.
+The high sugar content in this type of cookies does not make it a good choice for your canine companion.

 Can Dogs Eat Oatmeal Cookies With Cinnamon